 Allows you to disable the quick record function (double tap on empty handles).

-For Standard Masters the options are Disabled, Selection, Flash, Latch, Tap Tempo, Nudge Up, Nudge Down, Release, Reset Multiplier, Multiplier x2, Freeze, Connect.
+For Standard Masters the options are Disabled, Selection, Flash, Latch, Connect, Tap Tempo, Nudge Up, Nudge Down, Release, Reset Multiplier, Multiplier x2, Freeze.

-These last options are for rate and BPM masters, see the BPM Master Options.
+Some of these options only operate with particular types of master - the Multiplier options are only for BPM masters, see the BPM Master Options.
 Freeze can be useful to temporarily pause shapes or chases, or does a blackout if used with an intensity master.

 Individual Key Profiles for playbacks